Open event at the 42nd Chess Olympiad: Round 7

 Russia snatched the high victory thanks to the wins on the first three boards, where Sergey Karjakin, Evgeny Tomashevsky and Ian Nepomniachtchi beat David Navara, Viktor Láznička and Zbyněk Hráček, respectively; on the lowest board, Vlastimil Babula drew with Alexander Grischuk.
 Navara went with a novelty right out of the opening that weakened his position and allowed Karjakin to find a strong outpost for his knight on c5 (see diagram).
 The game was over after 24 moves as the Czech committed himself to several blunders in the already worse position.
 In an interview after the game, Karjakin stated that he felt "honoured" to play on the first board "in such a great team".
 Nepomniachtchi continued the perfect score with his seventh win in a game with opposite-coloured bishops.
 The position seemed equal but Nepomniachtchi manoeuvred around putting pressure on his opponent, who made mistakes that allowed the Russian to get a winning advantage.

 On the second table, Latvia upset the higher-rated Netherlands with a 3–1 win resulting from the games with the Black pieces, in which Igor Kovalenko beat Loek van Wely and Nikita Meskovs beat Benjamin Bok.
 The match between Azerbaijan and Croatia ended in a 3½-½ victory for the host team with full points scored by Teimour Radjabov, Rauf Mamedov and Eltaj Safarli.
 Georgia beat Romania 3–1 with the wins by Baadur Jobava, who scored his fourth win in six games on board one, and Levan Pantsulaia with the White pieces.
-England defeated China 3-1 as well thanks to the wins by Michael Adams, who squeezed out a win from a seemingly equal position, against Wang Yue as White on the top and Nigel Short, who won the sharp battle with double-edged positions, against Li Chao as Black on the lowest board.
+England defeated China 3-1 as well thanks to the wins by Michael Adams, who squeezed out a win from a seemingly equal position against Wang Yue as White on the top board and Nigel Short, who won the sharp battle with double-edged positions against Li Chao as Black on the lowest board.
 Canada provided strong resistance against Ukraine with Evgeny Bareev's win over Pavel Eljanov with the Black pieces on the top board; however, Anton Korobov and Andrei Volokitin won on the lower boards to earn Ukraine a minimal match victory.
-Norway also won with a minimal result against Turkey thanks to the World champion Magnus Carlsen who checkmated Dragan Šolak as Black on the top board.
+Norway also won with a minimal result against Turkey thanks to the World champion Magnus Carlsen, who checkmated Dragan Šolak as Black on the top board.